Create a Cluster Profile

 Wren begins creating the list.
 "Our tech stack has grown, as we have added features and capabilities.
 I remember making a lot of design decisions myself, as I was Spacetastic's Founding Engineer.
 It's really interesting to look back on how much we've built and grown since those days!"

 Kai smiles and nods.
-"It's definitely been an out of this world ride!" they say.
+"It's definitely been an out-of-this-world ride!" they say.
 "I have a similar feeling when I think about the infrastructure that I built in the early days as Platform Engineer.
 I will add our infrastructure layers to your list.
 This process has the added bonus of giving us a chance to review which dependencies need to be updated, so Meera, our security expert, will be happy too."

 Prerequisites